brigadecore/brigade/2.0-PROPOSAL/README.md

 advantages and would also introduce object-relational impedance that can otherwise be avoided.

-Further, after careful consideration of MongoDB, Cassandra, and CouchDB, as well as cursory consideration of a few other options, MongoDB is proposed as the underlying data store based on several factors:
+After careful consideration of Cassandra, CouchDB, Postgres (which does support JSON documents), and MongoDB, as well as cursory consideration of a few other options, MongoDB is proposed to be the data store that Brigade 2.0 will depend upon by default.
+Apart from handily satisfying the requirements from a development perspective, its schemaless nature introduces no complication in terms of how database migrations might be automated, and it is easily included in a default Brigade 2.0 installation ("batteries included"), and several options exist for provisioning managed MongoDB or wire-compatible services in the leading public clouds.

-1. Development concerns:
-    1. Programming model has lowest impedence with proposed domain model
-    1. Expressive query language
-    1. Atomic updates to single documents without the need for transactions
-    1. Widespread developer familiarity
-1. Operational concerns:
-    1. Deployable in-cluster using existing Helm charts; can be included in default Brigade install
-    1. Deployable in a wide array of configurations to cover both evaluation/development _and_ production
-    1. Managed instances of MongoDB (or wire-compatible services) readily available from (or in) the leading public clouds
-    1. Demonstrated ability to scale
-1. Permissive (enough) license

 N.B.: Criticisms of MongoDB such as [this one from Jepsen](http://jepsen.io/analyses/mongodb-4.2.6) were carefully considered and